NASA blasts off Mars-bound spaceship, InSight, to study quakes - Journal du Cameroun

 NASA on Saturday launched its latest Mars lander, called InSight, designed to perch on the surface and listen for “Marsquakes” ahead of eventual human missions to explore the Red Planet.

-The $993 million project aims to expand our knowledge of interior conditions on Mars, inform efforts to send human explorers there, and reveal how rocky planets like the Earth formed billions of years ago.
+The $993 million project aims to expand human knowledge of interior conditions on Mars, inform efforts to send explorers there, and reveal how rocky planets like the Earth formed billions of years ago.

+“This is a big day.
+We are going back to Mars,” said NASA administrator Jim Bridenstine after the launch.

+“It is important for our country.
+It is also important for the world and it really establishes American leadership in a lot of ways.”

-If all goes as planned during the 301 million mile (485 million kilometer) journey, the lander should settle on the Red Planet on November 26.
+If all goes well during the 301 million mile (485 million kilometer) trip, the lander should settle on the Red Planet on November 26.

 InSight is short for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport.